valaybhatt/SalesInsights/README.md

 Files Discription:
 1) SalesInsight.twb is the tableau workbook which contains all the sheets and the dashboard.
-2) . is the file which contains the dataset.
+2) db_dump.sql is the file which contains the dataset.

 The Dashboard can be seen as below:
 ![alt text]()